TimMJN/Arduino-Sequencer/README.md

 # Frequently Asked Questions
 ## The build
 #### Do you have PCBs / panels available?
-Not at this point.
-I'm working on a PCB design for Kosmo format, though it is possible to build on perfboard/stripboard.
+A PCB design for Kosmo format is available, along with a panel drill guide.
+I might have some PCBs available, please get in touch.
+However, it is also possible to build this design on perfboard/stripboard.
 I want to encourage any builder to come up with their own panel layout, make whatever feels natural to them.
 If you document your work, I'll be happy to add it here for future reference.

 #### How to I add more steps?
 Simply copy the main sequencer section as many times as you like.
 The connections between the 74HC595s are noted in the schematic.
 The latch and clock pins simply connect together, the serial out of each register connects to the serial in of the next.
 In the code, change the value of `N_STEPS` and voila!